adaptlearning/adapt-contrib-pageLevelProgress/README.md

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/plp01.gif" alt="page level progress bar clicked and drawer opening, showing completion status of components">

-This extension displays the learner's progress through a page via a progress bar displayed in the top navigation bar.
+This extension displays the learner's progress through a page via a progress bar displayed in the top navigation area.
 Progress is calculated as the percentage of child components that have been completed.
-Clicking on the progress bar opens the drawer to reveal completion status of individual components.
+Clicking on the progress bar opens the drawer to reveal buttons showing the title and completion status of individual components in the page; these buttons can be clicked to scroll directly to the component in the page (if it is available and not hidden by trickle/similar).

 Page progress may also be displayed on menu items representing the page.

 [Visit the **Page Level Progress** wiki](https://github.com/adaptlearning/adapt-contrib-pageLevelProgress/wiki) for more information about its functionality and for explanations of key properties.